IvanSotelo/VueFeedbackReaction/README.md

 $ yarn add vue-feedback-reaction
 ```

-**Note:** This project exports two components, VueFeedBackReaction, which is the feedback component itself, and VueReactionEmoji, if you'd like to use a single emoji
+**Note:** This project exports two components, VueFeedBackReaction, which is the feedback component itself, and VueReactionEmoji, if you'd like to use a single emoji.
+If you install using `Vue.use`, you will **only** get VueFeedbackReaction component.

 ## Usage